cwc4github/RepData_PeerAssessment1/PA1_template.md

 - New Mean: 10766.19
 - New Median: 10766.19

-After replacing the missing values, the new mean is the same as the ealier one, but the new median is slightly larger than the old one and becomes the same as the value of mean.
+After replacing the missing values, both the new mean and median are larger than the ealier one.

 ## Are there differences in activity patterns between weekdays and weekends?

-1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+#### 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
 (The dataset with filled-in missing values is used in this part)

 ```r
 day <- weekdays(activity_filled$date)